-where the empirical parameters are $E_o = 298$ W m-2, $E_1 = 123$ W m-2, and φ is latitude.
+where the empirical parameters are $E_0 = 298 \text{ W m}^{-2}$ , $E_1 = 123 \text{ W m}^{-2}$ , and $\phi$ is latitude.
 This curve and the data points it approximates are plotted in Fig. 11.10.

 But not all the radiation incident on the top of the atmosphere is absorbed by the Earth-ocean-atmosphere system.
 Some is reflected back into space from snow and ice on the surface, from the oceans, and from light-colored land.
 Some is reflected from cloud top.
 Some is scattered off of air molecules.
-The amount of insolation that is NOT absorbed is surprisingly constant with latitude at about $E_2 \approx 110$ W m-2.
-Thus, the amount that IS absorbed is:

-(a) Solar radiation (W m^{-2}) incident on the top of the atmosphere for different latitudes and months (copied from the Solar & Infrared Radiation chapter). (b) Meridional variation of insolation, found by averaging the data from the left figure over all months for each separate latitude (i.e., averages for each row of data).
+(a) Solar radiation (W $m^{-2}$ ) incident on the top of the atmosphere for different latitudes and months (copied from the Solar & Infrared Radiation chapter).
+The slight asymmetry about the equator is because Earth's orbit is closer to the sun during S. Hemisphere summer. (b) Meridional variation of insolation, found by averaging the data from the left figure over all months for each separate latitude (i.e., averages for each row of data).